vildeka/project/README.md

 *Datset description*<br/>
 I have 3 training datsets in my datset folder: data.txt, datamini.txt, dataminix2.txt<br/>
 **data.txt** <br/>
 is my complete datset and contains 399 sequences.
 I do not recomend running that.
-Therfore I have created two additional datsets.
+Therfore I have created two additional datsets.<br/>
 **datamini.txt** <br/>
-is the one I have used for training the model and doing the cross-validation.
+is the one I have used for training the model and doing the cross-validation.<br/> **dataminix2.txt**<br/>
-**dataminix2.txt**<br/>
 The last dataset called dataminix2.txt is very small containing only 3 sequences.
 It was used to for easy readabilety when making the scripts.